-Mixed emotions are complex feelings and thoughts that we’re not always aware of, which are often in conflict, but can be complementary.
+Mixed emotions are complex feelings and thoughts that we’re not always aware of, which can be contradictory, and sometimes complementary.
 For instance, imagine that you are just about to leave your house or flat for the last time, to move home.
 The chances are that you experience a sense of loss and sadness for all the memories you are leaving behind, but also positive anticipation and excitement for new beginnings.

 When we stop and really explore how we feel, we’ll often find that there’s more than one active emotion.
 Sometimes there’s a dominant primary emotion with another as secondary, or like in the example above, two or more that have a similar intensity.
 We tend to experience more mixed emotions as we get older.
 As we age, research suggests that we experience fewer negative and more positive emotions and that our emotions are more complex.